This guide assembles expert tips and hints about getting the most out of your ground blind. It presents them in an easy to read and understand format.

 Getting the positioning right for you blind is an important step and can itself be an art form.
 You can get the blind placed along a travel corridor or at a known feed place but if you haven’t blended into the surroundings or set it up to cater for the prevailing winds it might all be for nought.

-Putting a new object in the deer’s territory is going to be noticed and it is something they will be suspicious of until they have confirmed it is not a threat.
-If you can get it placed so that it is blended into the environment it may not even notice it at all.
+Putting a new object in the deer’s territory is going to be noticed.
+It is something they will be suspicious of until they have confirmed it is not a threat.
+If you can get it placed so that it blends into the environment it may not even notice it at all.

 Ground Blind Hunting Tips and Tricks